yoann1995/Le-nuage-Magique/README.md

 ### The team ###

-We are a small team of 3 developpers from the ESIR engineering school :
+We are a small team of 3 developpers from the ESIR engineering school:

 * Alexis Brault
 * Yoann Boyère
 * Florent Catiau-Tristant